-I’ve used Club Carlson quite a lot over the last year, and even though I didn’t burn through all of my points in the back of my mind I suspected there was a devaluation looming.
-Their program has been one of the most generous hotel loyalty programs over the last year with its huge sign-up bonus, generous point earning promotions, and amazing 2 for 1 award nights.
+I’ve used Club Carlson quite a lot over the last year, and even though I didn't burn through all of my points in the back of my mind I suspected there was a devaluation looming.
+Their program has been one of the most generous hotel loyalty programs over the last year with its huge welcome bonus, generous point earning promotions, and amazing 2 for 1 award nights.

 Was it inevitable that they eventually devalued their points?
 Probably and it was just a matter of time, and now it’s official.
 In my inbox this morning I had a suspicious looking email from Club Carlson with the subject line: “An important update from Club Carlson.”
 When a loyalty program has an ‘update’ or ‘improvement,’ it’s almost never a good one.